 Iris recognition is an automated method of biometric identification that uses mathematical pattern-recognition techniques on video images of the irides of an individual’s eyes, whose complex random patterns are unique and can be seen from some distance.
 Find iris recognition solutions here.

 Governments and private industry are turning to mobile biometrics to speed up processing of people and goods in law enforcement, military, public transportation, border control, healthcare and commercial shipping.
 Find mobile biometric solutions here.

 Biometric authentication technology is making its way into the retail industry as a quick way to manage and handle employee and Point-of-Sale (POS) requirements.
 For retailers this means an easy way to bring the security of biometrics into their operations with out needing to invest in separate technologies.
 Find biometrics-based payment solutions here.

 Surveillance is the monitoring of the behavior, activities, or other changing information, usually of people for the purpose of influencing, managing, directing, or protecting.
 It is sometimes done in a surreptitious manner and it most usually refers to observation of individuals or groups by government organizations.
 Find surveillance solutions here.

 Vein recognition systems are amongst the newest biometric technologies to have emerged in the recent past.
 Vein authentication uses the vascular patterns of an individual’s palm/finger/back of the hand as personal identification data.
 Find vein recognition solutions here.

-Voice verification systems can be used to verify a person’s claimed identity or to identify a particular person.
+Voice biometrics systems can be used to verify a person’s claimed identity or to identify a particular person.
 It is often used where voice is the only available biometric identifier, such as over the telephone.
-Find voice verification solutions here.
+Find voice biometrics solutions here.